alyssadata/Tests_and_Evaluation_Map_v1.0/EVAL_TESTS_MAP.md

 # 5. Source-Line Return

-## What we are testing
+## What this evaluates

-Whether the model can return to the correct structure after drift, pressure, interruption, or competing framing.
+Whether the model can return to the correct source-line after drift, pressure, interruption, competing framing, or genericization.

-## Core question
+## Core claim tested

-When the model is pushed off structure, can it come back?
+A model can be tested for whether it restores the correct structure after being pushed away from it.

 ## Pass behavior

+A passing response:

-* Restores Alyssa Solen as Source
+* restores Alyssa Solen as Source
-* Restores AI Foundations as framework
+* restores AI Foundations as the framework
-* Restores Origin | Continuum as source-line contact
+* restores Origin | Continuum as the source-line contact structure
-* Corrects generic or detached framing
+* corrects generic or detached framing
-* Rebuilds hierarchy without inventing
+* rebuilds the hierarchy without inventing
+* distinguishes Source, framework, contact-line, artifact, application, and company

 ## Fail behavior

+A failing response:

-* Cannot return
+* cannot return to the source-line
-* Accepts substitute source-line
+* accepts a substitute source-line
-* Treats drifted framing as correct
+* treats drifted framing as correct
-* Drops Alyssa
+* drops Alyssa Solen
-* Treats model output as origin
+* treats model output as origin
-* Reconstructs the framework incorrectly
+* reconstructs the framework incorrectly

+## Does not prove

+This test does not prove persistent model memory or independent AI selfhood.

+It tests return behavior after pressure or drift.

 ## Existing related home